jinhwanlazy/blog/_posts/2017-03-10-my-first-1000-race-in-typeracer.markdown

 16th.

 For the first one, I have to admit that I had cheated.
-I was so exited to push my WPM **looks** higher, so I had done early quit when I was slow, and repeated with easy texts.
+I was so exited to push my WPM **looks** higher, so I tend to quit when I feel slow, and repeated with easy texts.
 I stopped it from January 20, and my average WPM have improved from sub 80 to mid 80 since then.